ethereum-optimism/superchain-ops/tasks/eth/fp-recovery/001-blacklist-game/README.md

 The two state modifications that are made by this action are:

-1. An update to the nonce of the Gnosis safe owner of the `DeputyGuardianModule`.
+1. An update to the nonce (increment of `1`) of the `DeputyGuardianModule` safe.
-2. An update to a storage slot within the `disputeGameBlacklist` mapping in the `OptimismPortalProxy`.
+2. An update to the storage slot within the `disputeGameBlacklist` mapping in the `OptimismPortalProxy`, which will be set to `1` for the corresponding `blacklistDisputeGame` address.

 The state changes should look something like this: